Clearing the Confusion: Differences Between Eviction, Lease Violation, and Non Renewal of Lease Notices

 Landlords are bound to face difficult situations and tenants periodically, no matter how well they screen rental applications.
 Perhaps a tenant didn’t pay their rent this month, or maybe they just brought a pair of pit bulls into your building that doesn’t allow pets.
 Now you need to take action and deal with the problem.

 It’s never easy to confront tenants and try to shape their behavior, and you need to keep a paper trail.
 So what is the right paperwork to use?
 Do you need to use an eviction notice?
-Should a lease non-renewal notice be used instead?
+Should a non renewal of lease notice be used instead?
 What about just giving a tenant a warning?

 With so many terms and legal implications, it’s easy to get lost in the lingo.
-To help you keep them straight, let’s see the difference between an eviction notice, a lease violation notice, and a non-renewal notice.
+To help you keep them straight, let’s see the difference between an eviction notice, a lease violation notice, and a non renewal of lease notice.

 An eviction notice is an official document that must contain certain legal language, in accordance with state laws.
 It is required by law when informing your tenants of an impending eviction.
 Legal requirements vary from one state to another, so it’s important to check what your obligations are.
 Most eviction notices must include the tenant’s name, address, the reason for eviction, and a timeline for corrective action if applicable.
 The landlord must also sign and date the eviction notice and serve it according to strict state regulations, to make it official.